PUGX/badge-poser/README.md

 ## Why a composer badge?

-Not only because all the other languages already had it, but having the latest stable release in the readme could save developer time.
+Not only because all the other languages already had it, but having the latest stable release in the readme could save time.

 ## Contribution